kaczla/list-lm/README.md

 - [DeepSparse](https://github.com/neuralmagic/deepsparse) - Inference runtime offering GPU-class performance on CPUs and APIs to integrate ML into your application.
 - [DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
 - [DGL](https://github.com/dmlc/dgl) - DGL is an easy-to-use, high performance and scalable Python package for deep learning on graphs.
 DGL is framework agnostic, meaning if a deep graph model is a component of an end-to-end application, the rest of the logics can be implemented in any major frameworks, such as PyTorch, Apache MXNet or TensorFlow.
+- [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
 - [FLAML](https://github.com/microsoft/FLAML) - A Fast Library for Automated Machine Learning & Tuning.